RallyCommunity/PortfolioAlignment/README.md

 ##License

-rally-portfolio-alignments is released under the MIT license.
+Portfolio Alignment is released under the MIT license.
 See the file [LICENSE](https://raw.github.com/osulehria/rally-portfolio-alignments/master/LICENSE) for the full text.